 So what's the answer?

 Palestine has its own government (the PLO/PNA), a defined and controlled territory (Area A in the West Bank), a permanent population (one to four million Palestinians), and the ability to maintain relations with other states.
-It would seem that this qualifies it as a de facto sovereign state based on the declarative theory of statehood.
-What do you think?
+So whatever we think about what should happen in the future, Palestine does seem to qualify as a de facto sovereign state at the present.